Redy1908/GreenWay-Backend/README.md

 1. Navigate to ```GreenWay/``` and make the necessary changes.
 2. Edit the ```pom.xml``` file replace ```redy1908``` with your dockerHub username at line ```106```.
-3. Execute ```./mvnw -DskipTests spring-boot:build-image ```.
+3. Execute ```./mvnw -DskipTests spring-boot:build-image```.
 4. Edit the ```docker-compose.yml``` file in the root directory, on line 4, replace the `image`  value with the name of your image (use the value at line 106 in the ```pom.xml```)
+5. Optionally, push the image to DockerHub with ```docker push docker.io/{your-dockerHub-username}/green-way-backend:v1```

-If you want to make changes to the Spring Boot REST API and run it immediately without creating a custom image, do the following:
+6. If you want to make changes to the Spring Boot REST API and run it immediately without creating a custom image, do the following:

 1. Enable the Spring Boot profile ```local```